Clean Vehicle Rebate Project (CVRP) Case Evaluations

 Examples of common reasons for cancellation/denial that exceptions will not be made for, include, but are not limited to:

 - Not responding to emails from CVRP staff, within the given timeframe, for any reason, including, but not limited to, medical issues, travel, family emergency, and financial hardship: applicant is responsible for checking email and adding the Administrator's email domain, @energycenter.org, to their safe senders list.

 - Not applying during the prescribed application window, for any reason, including, but not limited to, medical issues, travel, family emergency, financial hardship, not being aware of the existence of CVRP, and not being aware of the length of the application window.

 - Failing to submit all correct supporting documents within the given timeframe, for any reason, including, but not limited to, medical issues, travel, family emergency, and financial hardship.

-A case evaluation request must be sent by mail, through a postal service, and not via e-mail.
-For security reasons, e-mailed case evaluation requests will not be accepted.
-Please note that case evaluation requests must be postmarked within ten calendar days of application approval/cancellation/denial.
-Neither your letter, nor any attachments or enclosures, will be returned to you, so please do not send the original versions of documents to this address.
+Case evaluation requests were required to be sent by mail, through a postal service, and not via e-mail.
+For security reasons, e-mailed case evaluation requests were not and will not be accepted.
+Please note that case evaluation requests must have been postmarked within ten calendar days of application approval/cancellation/denial.
+Neither your letter, nor any attachments or enclosures, will be returned to you.